NURS 7078 Professional Nursing Practice

 Credit Points 20

 Description Professional Nursing Practice provides an opportunity to consolidate the development of the role and clinical skills of the registered nurse in preparation for transition to graduate practice.
 A simulated professional task will assist with the development of essential clinical communications and a professional experience placement to evaluate clinical skills development.
-The unit includes 240 hours of Professional Experience Placement.
-All assessments in this unit are mandatory.
-Attendance is also mandatory in all workshops and Clinical Practice Unit sessions in this unit.
+The subject includes 240 hours of Professional Experience Placement.
+All assessments in this subject are mandatory.
+Attendance is also mandatory in all workshops and Clinical Practice Unit sessions in this subject.

 School Nursing & Midwifery

 Discipline General Nursing

 Check your HECS Band contribution amount via the Fees page.

 Successful completion of 120 credit points and students must be enrolled in program 4785 - Master of Nursing Practice (Preregistration).

 Completed all other subjects in 4785 - Master of Nursing Practice (Graduate Entry).

 On successful completion of this subject, students should be able to: